Work Visa

 Vietnam offers several work visa types tailored to different employment scenarios.
 The most common are the LD1 and LD2 visas.
 The LD1 visa caters to foreigners working under international treaties, while the LD2 visa is for those with work permits from Vietnamese companies.
 As of 2026, work visa application fees range from VND 1,000,000 to VND 2,000,000 (~USD 42 to USD 84, ~EUR 39 to EUR 78), depending on the visa duration.

 The work permit itself incurs an additional cost of VND 400,000 to VND 600,000 (~USD 17 to USD 25, ~EUR 15 to EUR 23).
 These visas typically have a validity of up to two years.
-Ho Chi Minh City, with its busy business environment, sees a high demand for LD2 visas, while Hanoi, the capital, processes a significant number of LD1 visa applications.
+Ho Chi Minh City, with its vibrant business environment, sees a high demand for LD2 visas, while Hanoi, the capital, processes a significant number of LD1 visa applications.

-the LD1 visa can sometimes be processed faster due to international agreements.Recent updates have streamlined the application process, reducing processing times by 15%.
+The LD1 visa can sometimes be processed faster due to international agreements.Recent updates have streamlined the application process, reducing processing times by 15%.

 Eligibility Requirements for Each Visa Category